 The Gloucestershire Pain Self-Management Service offers an NHS course specifically tailored for people with persistent pain.
-Two team members are accredited Breathworks teachers.
+Two team members are accredited Breathworks Mindfulness teachers.
 The course involves attending eight weekly half-day sessions in a group, and daily meditation practice at home.
 It is based on the Breathworks ‘Mindfulness for Health’ book by Burch and Penman which is available from most book retailers or via Gloucestershire County Council libraries.
-We also have a limited number of copies which can be borrowed whilst attending the course.
 Please note, the book states that mindfulness often makes pain and stress ‘dissolve’.
-Although mindfulness can be extremely helpful, most people in our experience have found that it does not necessarily have a dramatic impact on their pain.
+Although mindfulness can be extremely helpful, most people in our experience have found that it does not necessarily have a dramatic impact on their pain levels.

 Below are some comments by previous attendees on our Mindfulness course: